hallard/RAK831-Zero/README.md

 You can power the board with 5V going to Raspberry PI USB power directly or connecting 5V to the terminal blocks named VIN/GND, in this case use a descent 5V power supply.

 You can also use a Murata DC/DC Step down (see BOM), in this case you can power the board from DC 7V to 36V, this is what I do each time. ~~To use this feature you need to cut the trace on bottom side of PCB that connect VIN to 5V (vout)~~.

+<img src="https://raw.githubusercontent.com/hallard/RAK831-Zero/master/pictures/PiZero-RAK-DCDC.png" alt="Cut Trace to Power with DC DC Step Down">

-Since V1.3b+ the trace ifs not connected anymore.
+**Since V1.3b+ the trace is not connected anymore**.
 This means that Vin and Vout are not connected anymore.
-So if you don't use DC/DC dans powering with 5V, you need to put some solder on the pad to connect vout to vin (5V).
+So if you don't use DC/DC and powering with 5V, you need to put some solder on the pad to connect vout to vin (5V).

-<img src="https://raw.githubusercontent.com/hallard/RAK831-Zero/master/pictures/PiZero-RAK-DCDC.png" alt="Cut Trace to Power with DC DC Step Down">

 ### Pushbutton